XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 > This creates a new user account and database on your server, to be used exclusively by PHP scripts running via AJAX calls.
 This allows you to have multiple projects on the same server without site contamination risks.
 * USE mysql;
 * SET sql_mode='STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION';
-> Some SQL queries used for console projects require multiple group by statements, and MySQL has a default "ONLY_FULL_GROUP_BY" set.
-If you're using other SQL modes for other projects, it is (presently) suffice to remove only the "ONLY_FULL_GROUP_BY" property from the sql_mode string.
+> Some SQL queries used for console projects require multiple _group by_ statements, and MySQL has a default "ONLY_FULL_GROUP_BY" set.
+If you're using other SQL modes for other projects, it is (presently) sufficient to remove only the "ONLY_FULL_GROUP_BY" property from the sql_mode string.
 * exit;
 * sudo mysql -u root -p pubbly_console < /var/www/sql/FreshBuild.sql
 > This imports the _structure only_ for console servers, which allows Export uploading and management.